MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

      rxPrivacyControl(optIn)
 ~~~~

-This command takes one parameter.
-The `optIn` parmaeter is a logical value that specifies to opt in ‘TRUE’ or to opt out ‘FALSE’ with anonymous data usage collection.
-If left unspecified, the current setting is returned.
+This command takes one parameter, `optIn`, set to either ‘TRUE’ or ‘FALSE’ to opt out.
+Left unspecified, the current setting is returned.

 ## How to Contact Us